onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 ### Field

-Here we want `code1` to receive a field from `code2`.
+In this exercise, `code1` receives a field from `code2`.
-Even if `code1` would send a field that is the x-coordinates of the deformed mesh, that wouldn't change a thing in the code as said for the mesh above.
+The mesh changes at each iteration but here we decided that the field `code2` sends wouldn't.
-Indeed, the mesh topology does not change.
-Thus, at each coupling iteration the number of vertices remains the same.
+In a real case application, `code2` would send a different field a each iteration.
-Thus, it suffices to provide the pointer to the field array and change the values inside it at each iteration.
+Since the mesh topology does not change, the coupling code would be the same since a pointer on the field is provided and there are no internal copies of the provided fields inside CWIPI.

 ```{code-cell}
 ---